2DegreesInvesting/tilt.company.match/README.md

 |  10 | John Meier’s Groceries | 55555    | germany | Y         | johnmeiersgroceries |      NA | NA                           | NA             | NA                    |         NA | NA            | NA           |
 |  11 | John Meier’s Groceries | 55555    | norway  | Y         | johnmeiersgroceries |      NA | NA                           | NA             | NA                    |         NA | NA            | NA           |

+**Notes**:

-**Note**: even a match of 1 in the same postcode can in rare cases be a False positive, compare e.g. company 4 (“Peasant Paul”) in the example data.
+- Even a match of 1 in the same postcode can in rare cases be a False positive, compare e.g. company 4 (“Peasant Paul”) in the example data.
+- We do not want to automatically approve unique matches because there may be few cases where multiple companies in the same ZIP code have the same name.
+In these cases, additional information (for example, the sector, street name, or main activity etc.) can help to make a final decision.

 ### Check matching process